 |1||Custom format||Typed number||Displayed number|

-Bottom line: This method changes only the display of a number, but not the number itself: leading zeros show up in cells, the actual value displays in the formula bar.
+Bottom line: This method is best to be used in situations when you work with a numeric dataset and the results should be numbers, not text.
+It changes only the display of a number, but not the number itself: leading zeros show up in cells, the actual value displays in the formula bar.
 When you reference such cells in formulas, the calculations are perfumed with the original values.
 Custom formats can only be applied to numeric data (numbers and dates) and the result is also a number or date.

 While a custom number format shows zero in front of a number without actually changing the underlying value, the Excel TEXT function pads numbers with zeros by "physically" inserting leading zeros in cells.